-While ionizing radiation from alternating current (AC) fields (eg. power lines, electrical wiring, etc) break the electron bonds that hold molecules (DNA) together, non-ionizing radiation isn’t strong enough to break those bonds.
+While ionizing radiation from alternating current (AC) fields (eg. power lines, electrical wiring, etc) breaks the electron bonds that hold molecules (DNA) together, non-ionizing radiation isn’t strong enough to break those bonds.

 It’s all about the frequency and amplitude.
 At the right amplitude and frequency EMF has been found to increase natural killer cells to help fight viruses and cancer, modulate traumatic brain injury, and reduce inflammatory responses.

-A 2013 review of literature on EMF devices found that EMF was used to successfully treat Alzheimers, arthritis, back pain, Fibromyalgia, bacterial infection, and even cancer (among many others).
+A 2013 review of literature on EMF devices found that EMF is used to successfully treat Alzheimers, arthritis, back pain, Fibromyalgia, bacterial infection, and even cancer (among many others).

 The OSKA Pulse is calibrated for four specific frequencies related to bone repair, cartilage repair, increased blood flow, and pain reduction.
-They aren’t claiming it will cure cancer, but they have found that in over 70% of cases it dramatically reduces pain and inflammation.
+They aren’t claiming it will cure cancer, but they have found that in over 80% of cases it dramatically reduces pain and inflammation.